-Alabama Shakespeare Festival is committed to recognizing the accessibility needs of our patrons and strives to make our productions and facilities accessible to any patron who wishes to enjoy the magic of live theatre.
+Alabama Shakespeare Festival values inclusiveness and diversity in its many forms.
+We are committed to recognizing the accessibility needs of our patrons and strive to make our productions and facilities accessible to any patron who wishes to enjoy the magic of live theatre.

 Please specify if you need additional accommodations or accessible seating when ordering tickets.
 This will ensure you are able to get the most out of your visit to Alabama Shakespeare Festival.